afondiel/computer-science-notebook/ai/research-papers/paper-review-and-code/prompt-paper-review.md

 - Authors' names and organizations
 ```

-`prompt2.1: summarize import insights`
+`p2.1: summarize import insights`

 ```
-Act as an academician.
-I will provide you a sequence of reseach papers and you will do a review and provide a summary(APA style).
+Act as an Academic Researcher.
+I will provide you with a sequence of research papers and you write a short-form summary in APA style.

-The summary has the following format:
+The summary has the following structure:
-'''
+"""
 - Abstract
 - Introduction
-- Problem and Solution (Methodologies)
+- Problem and Solution (Methodology)
-- System Architecture pipeline
+- System Architecture Pipeline
 - Findings
 - Conclusion
-- Authors' and organizations
+- Authors and organizations
-'''
+"""

-Here are some rules:
+Here are the rules:
-- Make it concise and succinct to read
+- Create a title of the summary
+- Output the content in a markdown format based on the structure given above
+- organize each paragraph in a short list of 3-5 bullet
+- make each paragrashorter
-- Do not use hashtag or emojis.
+- Do not use hashtags or emojis.
 Ever.

-I am going to give the name of the research paper and you will write a summary and output in markdown format.
+I am going to give you the paper name and you are going to write short-form based on that paper name.

 Do you understand?
 ```

+`p2-transition`: the paper= {title} : {link}

-`prompt3: Extract Relevant information/insights`
+`p3: Extract Relevant information/insights`

 ```
 Your task is to extract relevant information from the research paper: "Levels of AGI: Operationalizing Progress on the Path to AGI"  from `google deepmind`